Boat: Building materials

 Until the mid-19th century, most boats were made of natural materials, primarily wood, although bark and animal skins were also used.
 Early boats include the birch bark canoe, the animal hide-covered kayak and coracle and the dugout canoe made from a single log.

 By the mid-19th century, some boats had been built with iron or steel frames but still planked in wood.
-In 1855 ferro-cement boat construction was patented by the French, who coined the name "ferciment".
+In 1855, ferro-cement boat construction was patented by the French, who coined the name "ferciment".
 This is a system by which a steel or iron wire framework is built in the shape of a boat's hull and covered over with cement.
-Reinforced with bulkheads and other internal structures it is strong but heavy, easily repaired, and, if sealed properly, will not leak or corrode.
+Reinforced with bulkheads and other internal structures, it is strong but heavy, easily repaired, and, if sealed properly, will not leak or corrode.

-As the forests of Britain and Europe continued to be over-harvested to supply the keels of larger wooden boats, and the Bessemer process (patented in 1855) cheapened the cost of steel, steel ships and boats began to be more common.
-By the 1930s boats built entirely of steel from frames to plating were seen replacing wooden boats in many industrial uses and fishing fleets.
-Private recreational boats of steel remain uncommon.
-In 1895 WH Mullins produced steel boats of galvanized iron and by 1930 became the world's largest producer of pleasure boats.
+As the forests of Britain and Europe continued to be over-harvested to supply the keels of larger wooden boats, and the Bessemer process (patented in 1855) reduced the cost of steel, steel ships and boats became more common.
+By the 1930s, boats built entirely of steel, from frames to plating, were replacing wooden boats in many industrial uses and fishing fleets.
+Private recreational steel boats remain uncommon.
+In 1895, WH Mullins produced steel boats of galvanized iron, and by 1930, became the world's largest producer of pleasure boats.

-Mullins also offered boats in aluminum from 1895 through 1899 and once again in the 1920s, but it was not until the mid-20th century that aluminium gained widespread popularity.
-Though much more expensive than steel, aluminum alloys exist that do not corrode in salt water, allowing a similar load carrying capacity to steel at much less weight.
+Mullins also offered aluminium boats from 1895 through 1899 and once again in the 1920s, but it was not until the mid-20th century that aluminium gained widespread popularity.
+Though much more expensive than steel, certain aluminum alloys do not corrode in salt water, allowing them to carry loads comparable to steel at much lower weight.

 Around the mid-1960s, boats made of fiberglass (aka "glass fiber") became popular, especially for recreational boats.
-Fiberglass is also known as "GRP" (glass-reinforced plastic) in the UK, and "FRP" (for fiber-reinforced plastic) in the US.
+Fiberglass is also known as "GRP" (glass-reinforced plastic) in the UK and "FRP" (fiber-reinforced plastic) in the US.
 Fiberglass boats are strong and do not rust, corrode, or rot.
-Instead, they are susceptible to structural degradation from sunlight and extremes in temperature over their lifespan.
-Fiberglass structures can be made stiffer with sandwich panels, where the fiberglass encloses a lightweight core such as balsa or foam.
+Instead, they are susceptible to structural degradation from sunlight and temperature extremes over their lifespan.
+Fiberglass structures can be made stiffer with sandwich panels, where the fiberglass encloses a lightweight core such as balsa wood or foam.

-Cold molding is a modern construction method, using wood as the structural component.
-In one cold molding process, very thin strips of wood are layered over a form.
-Each layer is coated with resin, followed by another directionally alternating layer laid on top.
-Subsequent layers may be stapled or otherwise mechanically fastened to the previous, or weighted or vacuum bagged to provide compression and stabilization until the resin sets.
-An alternative process uses thin sheets of plywood shaped over a disposable male mold, and coated with epoxy.
+Cold molding is a modern construction method that uses wood as the structural component.
+In a single cold-molding process, very thin strips of wood are layered over a form.
+Each layer is coated with resin, then another layer is laid on top at a 90-degree angle.
+Subsequent layers may be stapled or otherwise mechanically fastened to the previous layer, or weighted or vacuum-bagged to provide compression and stabilization until the resin sets.
+An alternative process uses thin plywood sheets shaped over a disposable male mold and coated with epoxy.